TheShroom/Simple-Timer-for-Unity/README.md

 ```
 TimerManager.CreateTimer(5.0f, () => { Debug.Log("Hello, SimpleTimer!"); });
 ```
 Once this line runs, your timer will be activated and whatever delegate you passed to it will be invoked after x amount of seconds specified in the first parameter of the `CreateTimer` function.
+(In this case 5.0f, so five seconds)

 ### Customization
 The Simple Timer also supports customizing a timer to suit your needs.